Sage/argos-sdk/README.md

 *	None

 ### Clone repository
-*	Open a command prompt
+*	Open a command prompt.
 *	change to the base directory where you want to download source code, eg

 		cd \projects